+19. Prohibition

-- 19. Unless a custodian is required to do so by law, the custodian shall not collect - (a) personal health information if other information will serve the same purpose as the personal health information; or - (b) more personal health information than is reasonably necessary to meet the purpose for which the personal health information is collected.
+Unless a custodian is required to do so by law, the custodian shall not collect

+- (a) personal health information if other information will serve the same purpose as the personal health information; or - (b) more personal health information than is reasonably necessary to meet the purpose for which the personal health information is collected.
+2014,c.31,s.19.

-Collection of deidentified information 20.
-A custodian may collect for any purpose personal health information that has been de-identified.
+20. Collection of de-identified information

+A custodian may collect for any purpose personal health information that has been deidentified.
+2014,c.31,s.20.

-Individual to be informed
+21. Individual to be informed

-- 21. (1) A custodian who collects personal health information directly from the individual to whom it relates or from another person in accordance with section 18 shall, before it is collected or as soon as practicable afterwards, take reasonable steps to inform the individual - (a) of the purpose for which the personal health information is being collected; and - (b) if the custodian is not a health care provider, how to contact an officer or employee of the custodian who can answer the individual's questions about the collection.
+- (1) A custodian who collects personal health information directly from the individual to whom it relates shall, before it is collected or as soon as practicable afterwards, take reasonable steps to inform the individual - (a) of the purpose for which the personal health information is being collected; and - (b) if the custodian is not a health care provider, how to contact an officer or employee of the custodian who can answer the individual's questions about the collection.

 (2) A custodian is not required to comply with subsection (1) if the custodian has recently provided the individual with the information referred to in that subsection about the collection of the same or similar personal health information for the same or a related purpose.
+2014,c.31,s.21; 2023,c.21,s.3.